GoTolstoy/tolstoy-toly-kb/products/play/product/offsite/abandonment-flows-widget-in-klaviyo.md

-# Abandonment Flows Offsite widget in Klaviyo
+# Abandonment Flows Widget in Klaviyo

-The Abandonment Flows offsite widget in Klaviyo is a powerful new feature that allows you to dynamically populate videos based on product IDs featured in your email flows.
+The Abandonment Flows widget in Klaviyo is a powerful new feature that allows you to dynamically populate videos based on product IDs featured in your email flows.

 ## Getting Started

 Select "Abandonment Flows" to begin creating your widget.

 ![1 1](https://github.com/user-attachments/assets/2e6e556b-b2f1-41f8-b733-b717074dc66f)